dotnet/docs/docs/csharp/programming-guide/classes-and-structs/passing-reference-type-parameters.md

 ms.author: "wiwagn"
 ---
 # Passing Reference-Type Parameters (C# Programming Guide)
 A variable of a [reference type](../../../csharp/language-reference/keywords/reference-types.md) does not contain its data directly; it contains a reference to its data.
-When you pass a reference-type parameter by value, it is possible to change the data pointed to by the reference, such as the value of a class member.
-However, you cannot change the value of the reference itself; that is, you cannot use the same reference to allocate memory for a new class and have it persist outside the block.
-To do that, pass the parameter using the [ref](../../../csharp/language-reference/keywords/ref.md) or [out](../../../csharp/language-reference/keywords/out.md) keyword.
+When you pass a reference-type parameter by value, it is possible to change the data belonging to the referenced object, such as the value of a class member.
+However, you cannot change the value of the reference itself; for example, you cannot use the same reference to allocate memory for a new class and have it persist outside the method.
+To do that, pass the parameter using the [ref](../../../csharp/language-reference/keywords/ref.md) or [out](../../../csharp/language-reference/keywords/out-parameter-modifier.md) keyword.
 For simplicity, the following examples use `ref`.

 ## Passing Reference Types by Value
  The following example demonstrates passing a reference-type parameter, `arr`, by value, to a method, `Change`.
 Because the parameter is a reference to `arr`, it is possible to change the values of the array elements.
 However, the attempt to reassign the parameter to a different memory location only works inside the method and does not affect the original variable, `arr`.